 Six Tips for Preparing Your Online Course

-Rob Kelly’s article Six Tips for Preparing Your Online Course provides an excellent framework for teaching online.
-A summary of the six tips include:
+Rob Kelly’s article Six Tips for Preparing Your Online Course (Faculty Focus) provides an excellent framework for teaching online.
+A summary of the six tips includes:

 - Be clear, concise, and comprehensive.
 Everything for the course needs to be in place and online before the class starts.
 Logically organize the course, and there should be instructions for students on how to navigate the course.
 Use the Online Course Essentials (ONCE) and the ISU Template page.

 - Provide a manageable amount of content.
-Consider how much work is reasonable to expect of students keeping in mind this may not be their only course.
-To calculate the expected time to complete tasks, use Rice University’s workload calculator website.
+Consider how much work is reasonable to expect of students, considering this may not be their only course.
+To calculate the expected time to complete tasks, use the Workload Estimator 2.0 tool from Wake Forest University.

 - Provide a variety of learning activities.
 Include a variety of activities to ensure diverse learners can achieve the maximum from the course and meet the course learning objectives.
-There are many options available on the Instructional Strategies page.
+There are many options available on the Learning Activities page.

 - Avoid making last-minute changes.
 These changes can result in inconsistent information, such as assignment details and due dates.

 - Provide resources to help students succeed in the online classroom.
 Don’t assume that your students have all the knowledge and expertise to succeed in an online course format.
-Include the Online Learner Support page in your course, and share the information on it throughout your course.
+Include the Student Support Resources page in your course, and share the information on it throughout your course.

 - Preview the course in different browsers and with the Canvas app on your smart device.
 Sometimes what works on one machine doesn’t work on another.
 Consider having a colleague help with this and also ask them to check the course for ease of navigation, clear instructions, and accurate placement of content.

-Review and use essential resources from CELT’s promote an equitable and inclusive online environment page throughout the course along with discussing and including these statements in your syllabus:
+Review and use essential resources from CELT’s promote an equitable and inclusive any environment page throughout the course along with discussing and including these statements in your syllabus:

 - “Netiquette is “Internet Etiquette” or the conventions of politeness about the way we use the Internet and interact with others online.
 To provide a foundation for civility in the online learning environment, we promote the following Netiquette at ISU (PDF) for general guidelines when communicating in this course.”